Welcome to Cadabam's Hospitals

 Our multidisciplinary team includes psychiatrists, psychologists, and therapists who specialize in geriatric mental health and dementia care.
 Their deep expertise ensures that every patient receives a care plan rooted in the latest scientific evidence and best practices.

-State-of-the-Art Hospitals in Cadabam’s for Alzheimer’s
+State-of-the-Art Hospitals in Cadabam’s Hospitals for Alzheimer’s

 Our hospitals are designed to be safe, comfortable, and therapeutic.
 We provide a structured environment that minimizes confusion and anxiety while promoting dignity and independence wherever possible.